UPDATED July 2023

-Effectively Use "Facebook" for Business
+Effectively Use "Facebook" (or "Meta") for Business

 Facebook: You can share external links and promote your website.
 You can share "feelings" and "activities" with your posts.
 You can join groups and interact with others.
 You can share lists and polls.
 You can add directions.
-Content that caters to these features should be shared to Facebook.
+Content that caters to these features should be shared on Facebook.

 Effectively Use "Instagram" for Business

 Instagram: We know Instagram is a photo (and video) heavy phone app.
 You can add filters to your posts.
 You can add locations to your posts and tag other users.
 Hashtags thrive on Instagram...or is it vice versa?
 You can follow hashtags and keep up with the conversation.
 You can encourage user engagement with Stories that include: asking questions, polls, gifs, and links.
 Capitalize on Instagram Reels for video marketing content with high sharability.

 Instagram released a Twitter-esque feature called Threads which now brings text posts into the conversation - literally.
 Check this out: "Posts can be up to 500 characters long and include links, photos, and videos up to 5 minutes in length."

 Effectively Use "Twitter" for Business

 Twitter: You can retweet others.
 You can share bite-sized updates multiple times a day.
 You can tweet directly to other accounts and have a conversation or chime in on an existing conversation.
 This platform is a moment in time.
 Tweets can appear and disappear in a matter of seconds.
 You can share gifs directly on Twitter to further express your feelings.
 Tweeting about an update or news to share?
 I bet there's a gif to bring the point on home.
 Plus, they're just outright hilarious and so relevant.

 Effectively Use "LinkedIn" for Business